dsc-courses/dsc106-2025-wi/labs/lab07/index.md

 To get checked off for the lab, please record a 2 minute video with the following components:

 1. Present your Mapbox visualization
-2. Show you interacting with your map visualizations.
+2. Show yourself interacting with your map visualizations.
 3. Share the most interesting thing you learned from this lab.

 **Videos longer than 2 minutes will be trimmed to 2 minutes before we grade, so